 I love siopao.
 I love it that I often forgot to remove the thin piece of paper beneath.
 The paper is thin, tasteless and looks like a part of the bread.
 The color is semi transparent white.
 It really mimics the siopao color and texture.

-Actually, the paper is a parchment paper or bakery paper.
+Actually, it is parchment paper or bakery paper.
 It is cellulose type – edible but not digestible.
 It is made by passing paper pulp in bath of sulfuric acid or zinc chloride.
 It is used to prevent sticking of siopao to steamer surface.
 It should be removed before eating.

 Marvin is the lead chocolate maker of Ben and Lyn Chocolate Inc. Has strong background in food research and development.
 Occasionally conducts training and lectures.
 Lecturer of Cocoa Foundation of the Philippines.
 Do coaching and consultancy services on his free time.